usamadar/openai-agent/README.md

 # OpenAI Agent for Activity Suggestions

 This project implements an AI agent that suggests activities based on location, weather, and local events.
 It's an improved version of the tutorial found at [OpenAI Cookbook: How to build an agent with the Node.js SDK](https://cookbook.openai.com/examples/how_to_build_an_agent_with_the_node_sdk).
+It integrates the TICKETMASTER API for finding local events.

 ## Features